PanosK92/SpartanEngine/readme.md

 # Interesting facts
 - This engine started as a way to enrich my portfolio while I was a university student, circa 2015.
 - It's one of the oldest, yet still active, one man game engines on GitHub.
+- It's one of the most rewarding projects in terms of the perks you receive should you become a contributor, more [Here](https://github.com/PanosK92/SpartanEngine/blob/master/contributing.md).

 # Use cases
 Are you utilizing any components from the Spartan Engine, or has it inspired aspects of your work?
-If yes, I'd love to showcase your amazing project.
-Please reach out to me to feature your work inspired by or built using Spartan Engine.
+If yes, then reach out to me, I'd love to showcase your project.
 - Godot uses Spartan's TAA, see [here](https://github.com/godotengine/godot/blob/37d51d2cb7f6e47bef8329887e9e1740a914dc4e/servers/rendering/renderer_rd/shaders/effects/taa_resolve.glsl#L2)